stlink-org/stlink/README.md

 ## License

 The stlink library and tools are licensed under the [BSD license](LICENSE).
-With some exceptions on external components (e.g flashloaders).
+The flashloaders/stm32l0x.s and flashloaders/stm32lx.s source files are licensed under the GPL-2+.